prashantpawar/blockapps-js/README.md

 ```

 ### The `MultiTX` submodule

-This submodule makes use of a contract (currently only available on
+The member function `blockapps.MultiTX` makes use of a contract
-hacknet.blockapps.net) that sequentially executes a list of
+(currently only available on hacknet.blockapps.net) that sequentially
-transactions in a single message call.
+executes a list of transactions in a single message call.

 #### Rationale